Three months of Spirutal Direction half price beginning

 Individual Spiritual Direction

 The possibilities are endless.
-Ideally the meeting takes place face to face in a quiet place which is suitable to both of us.
+Ideally, the meeting takes place face-to-face in a quiet place which is suitable for both of us.
 It could also take place on a walk, on the internet or at a kitchen table.
 We can work out those details to suit your needs.

 Evenings 7:30 - 9

 We can decide together what would work best for us.
 Zoom meetings are also available.

 What to Expect

 Much of this depends upon your preference.
 Usually, the first few minutes include mediation or prayer, perhaps a short reflection or poem, and the lighting of a candle to represent the presence of the Divine in the conversation.

 Then the conversation takes on the life you bring it.
 You steer the course and I listen carefully and make observations when you are ready for me too.
 There will be no counselling or advice.